maithaalshaali/neurowaves-lab-documentation/docs/source/1-lab-overview/6-neurowaves-contribution.rst

 - Create a new branch named with the feature you are developping or change you are making
 - Make the change on that branch
 - Create a pull request from this branch  to the main brach
+- Ensure that all automated checks have passed
+    - Many times the sphinx documentation build fails due to error in the syntax of your .rst files.
+To access the logfile, on your Pull Request, click the failing `docs/readthedocs.org:neurowaves` check to access the logfile and correct all Warnings/Errors.
 - Wait until your pull request is approved, or commented on
 - Address all comments until the PR is approved
 - Once the PR is merged to the main branch, delete your branch

 Sphinx header templates